 Many of those stranded behind German lines, mainly on the left flank of the attack, were subject to an unconfirmed fate.
-In reality many had been gathered killed and had been gathered up and were buried by the Germans in a Mass Grave at Pheasant Wood.
+In reality many had been killed and htheir remains gathered up and buried by the Germans in a Mass Grave at Pheasant Wood.

 After their discovery in 2008, the remains were subject to forensic anaylis using DNA and related trechnologies.
 Many have been identified, although the process is complicated by virtue of the fact that a female descendant is required to establish a familial match.
 Given most of the victims were young single men, with no desendants, this proved to be more difficult than might otherwise be imagined.

 The nearby area contains many sites of interest, and a museum is established adjacent to the Pheasant Wood site.